Inheritance Act claims

+The Act was introduced to prevent people suffering financial hardship when someone close to them dies.
+A recent court case serves as a good example of the sort of situation where the court will step in.
 The case involved a couple in their nineties who had been married for over thirty years.
 During this time Mrs W had nursed her husband through the loss of his sight.
 Mr W had paid all the household bills and financed their holidays.
 His state pension was paid straight into Mrs W’s bank account.

-A further blow for Mr W was that she had changed her Will only a year prior to her death.
-Under the previous Will he would have inherited £50,000 and would have been allowed to stay in the family home until he died; what lawyers call a ‘life interest’.
-It is believed that Mrs W had gone against her solicitor’s advice in changing the Will after her husband became legally blind as she thought he would die before her due to his health.
+A further blow for Mr W was that she had changed her will only a year prior to her death.
+Under the previous will he would have inherited £50,000 and would have been allowed to stay in the family home until he died; what lawyers call a ‘life interest’.
+It is believed that Mrs W had gone against her solicitor’s advice in changing the will after her husband became legally blind as she thought he would die before her due to his health.

-With just £40,000 in savings and surviving on a state pension Mr W was left homeless as a result of Mrs W’s Will.
-Mr W therefore brought a claim against his late wife’s estate for ‘reasonable financial provision’ under the 1975 Inheritance Act.
+With just £40,000 in savings and surviving on a state pension Mr W was left homeless as a result of Mrs W’s will.
+Mr W therefore brought a claim against his late wife’s estate for ‘reasonable financial provision’ under the Inheritance Act.
 After lengthy negotiations he received a sum of £225,000 in an out-of-court settlement.
 This enabled Mr W to purchase a house of his own.